Sunburns are inflammations of the skin caused by excessive exposure to sunlight.

 If the burn level is significant, it is advisable to use an ointment containing 0.5% hydrocortisone but, if the affected areas are very extensive, it is good to use this drug only after consulting your doctor.

-Products containing antihistamines should not be used, as they could cause allergic reactions due to exposure to sunlight.
+Products containing antihistamines should never be used, as they could cause allergic reactions due to exposure to sunlight.

-To relieve pain due to erythema and edema or in the presence of water bubbles, it is possible to take a simple analgesic to take by mouth, such as those based on paracetamol or ibuprofen.
+To relieve pain due to erythema and edema or in the presence of water bubbles, it is possible to take a simple analgesic to be taken by mouth, such as those based on paracetamol or ibuprofen.

 Also, since sunburn of all levels causes dehydration, you need to drink plenty of water, preferably at room temperature.

 It is absolutely not necessary to cover the skin with bandages or other materials in order to protect it, because the skin needs to breathe and be hydrated to soothe the effect of sunburn.

 As with blisters, water bubbles should not be broken, because this could cause bacterial infections or, in any case, slow down healing times; on the contrary, the best thing is to ensure that the liquid that has formed can over time be reabsorbed inside the skin itself.